Risk Factors Dashboard

 None.

 We have aligned our information security management system to the International Organization for Standardization ("ISO") 27001 standard and our privacy management system to the ISO 27701 standard.
 An outside auditor tests the effectiveness of our security and privacy controls against the ISO 27001 and 27701 standards on an annual basis.
-We also undergo client security audits and cybersecurity program assessments by outside consultants, and we regularly update our program and processes to incorporate recommendations from auditors, consultants and other experts.
-Finally, we maintain a third-party risk management process that includes screening and evaluation by the Information Security team of service providers who will have access to our systems or confidential information, in order to identify and manage cybersecurity risks associated with our use of such providers.
+We regularly update our program and processes to incorporate recommendations from auditors and outside security experts.
+We also maintain a third-party risk management process that includes the screening and evaluation of service providers against our security, privacy, and compliance standards.

 We have experienced, and may in the future experience, cybersecurity incidents.
-While prior incidents have not materially affected our business strategy, results of operations or financial condition to date, and although our processes are designed to help prevent, detect and mitigate the impact of such incidents, we cannot guarantee that a future security incident would not materially affect our strategy, results of operations or financial condition.
-For more information on our cybersecurity related risks, see Item 1A, "Risk Factors" of this 10-K.
+While prior incidents have not materially affected our business strategy, results of operations or financial condition to date, and although our processes are designed to help prevent, detect, mitigate, and minimize the impact of such incidents, we cannot guarantee that a future security incident would not materially affect our strategy, results of operations or financial condition.
+For more information on our cybersecurity-related risks, see Item 1A, "Risk Factors" of this 10-K.

 Recently Filed